Northglenn Arts Staff

 She volunteers her time with local high schools in their orchestra and music departments, several arts based organizations such as the Northglenn Arts and Humanities Foundation in many capacities, with the Thornton Arts, Sciences and Humanities Council serving on sculpture committees, and educational organizations like the Adams 12 Five Star Schools Leadership Academy and Northglenn High School’s Problem Based Learning Expert Panels.

-When Candice is not creating exceptional patron experiences, you can find her in her flower and herb garden, rock hounding and traveling the world, or grilling out with her husband, fur baby dog and 3 teenage kids in their backyard oasis.
+When Candice is not creating exceptional patron experiences, you can find her in her flower and herb garden, rock hounding while traveling the world, or grilling out with her husband, fur baby dog and 3 teenage kids in their backyard oasis.

 Dan Mori (he/him) Theatrical Technical Director